brorarangers/brorarangers.github.io/_posts/2015-07-30-rothes-home-prematch.md

 section: next
 layout: post
 title: Brora Rangers vs Rothes
+description: Brora Rangers meet Rothes FC in their first home League game of the new season.
+The presentation of the League Champions Flag will take place shortly before the 3pm kick off.
 match-date: Saturday 1st August
 image: true
+og: yes
 ---
 It's Flag Day at Dudgeon Park again on Saturday the 1st of August.
 Brora welcome Rothes for our first home game of the season.